Nonye2K3/chia/k-sizes.md

-# Warning - since release of Beta 14 on the 1st of October 2020 - all the below data is outdated and obsolete.
+# Warning - since release of Beta 14 on the 1st of October 2020.
+All the below data is outdated and obsolete.
 It only serve as historical data.

 # Various k size statistics - Current - Beta 8 and newer